 5. If you decide to trap cats for TNR through SNYP or to bring to the Shelter, please notify your neighbors at least 48 hours prior to trapping and use humane methods.

-6. If you must bring a stray or feral cat to us the Shelter, we can only accept one cat per person per day, due to limited space.
-The cat will be held for 72 hours, in case an owner is looking for it, and then evaluated for suitability as a companion animal.
+6. Please call the Shelter to make an appointment to bring a stray or feral cat to us.
+Please note there are times we are not accepting cats due to limited space.
+All stray cat will be held for 72 hours, in case an owner is looking for it, and then evaluated for suitability as a companion animal.
 Depending on the outcome of the evaluation, the cat will then either be placed into one of our adoption rooms, where it will be kept until it finds a home or barn, or euthanized.